gottacatchenall/ms_corridor_optimization/README.md

 # Simulation of data for testing the algorithm

-## Simulation of occupancy dynamics

 ## Simulation of landscapes

 ### Generation of landcover maps

+DiamondSquare with high autocorrelatoin (0.7).
+Binned into $N_{cat}$ land cover categories.

 ### Generation of points

+Random Poisson process rounded to be integer coordinates.
+Padding around the edges because real data doesn't have points on the edges, there's a bounding box(?).

 ### Resistance values assigned to each land cover type

 ***Some type of performance fig vs. raster size and budget figure***

-# Actual data st. lawrence lowlands
+# Actual data St. Lawrence lowlands